sculptor/sculptor.github.io/documentation/developers-guide.md

 }
 ~~~

 By default, some of the system-generated attributes, such as `version`, `createdBy`, `createdDate`, are ordered at the end of each generated table in the DDL.
-This can be controlled via the 'systemAttributesToPutLast' property:
+This can be controlled via the `systemAttributesToPutLast` property:

 ~~~
 # Attributes defined by system that should appear last in attribute listings, such as in DDL